mdbtxt1

 The Knapowski number

-Thus it is a number bigger than both of Skewes' numbers that has been published in a journal, and it is the largest I've seen apart from the various versions of Graham's number.
-Since Skewes' numbers were published in 1933 and 1955 and the Graham-Rothschild_number was published in 1971, there was a period during which Knapowski's number "held the record" for largest number explicitly mantioned in a published academic paper.
-(See also 1010101010000000, which is from 1994 and never held the record).
+Thus it is bigger than both of Skewes' numbers, though the various versions of Graham's number are larger.
+As Skewes' numbers were published in 1933 and 1955 and the Graham-Rothschild_number was published in 1971, there was a period (1962-1971) during which Knapowski's number "held the record" for largest number explicitly mantioned in a published academic paper.
+(All have since been exceeded by TREE(3) and SCG(2); see also 1010101010000000, which is from 1994 and never held the record).

 The Knapowski paper is mentioned briefly by Wolf [220] who erroneously says that it is eeee35, a power-tower with one fewer e.